Approximate counting and NP search problems: Introduction

 \subsection{Bounded arithmetic}

 Fix a language $\LPV$ containing a symbol for every function or relation computed by a polynomial-time machine.
-Then an NP search problem naturally corresponds to a true $\LPV$ sentence of the form $ \forall x \, \eb{y}{t(x)}R(x,y), $ where $R$ is a polynomial-time relation, $t$ is a polynomial-time function, and $x$ and~$y$ range over natural numbers written in binary notation.
+Then a total NP search problem can be identified with a true $\LPV$ sentence of the form $ \forall x \, \eb{y}{t(x)}R(x,y), $ where $R$ is a polynomial-time relation, $t$ is a polynomial-time function, and $x$ and~$y$ range over natural numbers written in binary notation.
 Let $T$ be any sound theory.
 The set of such sentences provable in $T$ then defines a class of search problems.
 For the class to have some reasonable properties, $T$ should not be too weak; and to get classes of the kind usually studied in complexity theory, it should not be too strong.

-Natural theories $T$ come from bounded arithmetic, which has close ties to computational complexity.
+Natural examples of suitable theories $T$ come from bounded arithmetic, which has close ties to computational complexity.
 For the purposes of this paper, we will take such theories to be given by a \emph{base theory} fixing some basic properties of the symbols of $\LPV$, together with one or more axiom schemes that allow us to do stronger kinds of reasoning, typically induction.
 All axioms are universal closures of \emph{bounded formulas}, that is, formulas in which all quantifiers appear in the form $\ab{x}{t}$ or $\eb{x}{t}$.

 In more detail, a \emph{$\PV$ formula} is a quantifier-free formula of $\LPV$.
 A \emph{$\Sigma^b_i$ formula} is one of the form